'Many dead' as avalanche buries hotel after earthquakes rock Italy

 Fabrizio Curcio, head of Italy's civil protection agency, confirmed that 22 guests registered at the hotel were unaccounted for, along with "six or seven" workers.

-Giampaolo Parete, 38, told doctors that his wife and two children were buried in the avalanche, it reported.
-He said that the car hadn't been buried and that he waited there for rescuers.

 Italy's Civil Protection department said overnight that it dispatched a team of 20 rescuers including seven firefighters, two mountain rescue teams and six ambulances.
 They reached the scene at 4:30 a.m. local time Thursday (10:30 p.m.
-Wednesday ET).
+Wednesday ET) to find the four-star retreat buried under huge piles of snow and debris.

 Local media pictures showed rescuers with shovels digging through a wall of snow, and at least one man being led through the cleared path.

-Mounds of snow and debris appear to have smashed through a hotel wall into the lobby.
+Mounds of debris appeared to have smashed through a hotel wall into the lobby.

+The buried hotel was just one of several rescues underway in a region that has been pummeled by more than three feet of snow in recent days.

-The region has been shaken by dozens of aftershocks since a major quake last August that killed nearly 300 people and ruined buildings in historic towns and hamlets.
+The area has been shaken by dozens of aftershocks since a major quake last August that killed nearly 300 people and ruined buildings in historic towns and hamlets.

-Four strong temblors struck Wednesday morning, adding to problems caused by cold weather and winter storms.

 In Rome, more than 100 miles away from epicenter, the subway system was closed for several hours Wednesday as a precaution following the quakes.